6 Minute Read

-Consumers worldwide want brands to offer sustainable options.
 Governments across the globe are signing legislation promising to battle climate change, reduce carbon emissions and protect the planet.
-Consumers want to do their part, too, and it’s why 65% of people are willing to spend 20% more on eco-friendly products.
-When it comes to packaging, 75% are happy to pay more.
+Consumers also want to do their part, but brands must offer sustainable options.

 Brands Are Adopting Sustainable Initiatives

-As many big-name brands are focusing on the supply chain when it comes to packaging sustainability, it makes sense for others to do the same.
+With many big-name brands focusing on the supply chain when regarding eco-friendly packaging, it makes sense for others to do the same.

-- The White Company has switched to using recycled LDPE poly bags, which is a more sustainable and transparent solution.
+- The White Company has switched to using recycled LDPE poly bags — a more sustainable and transparent solution.

 Start By Focusing on Your Supply Chain

 A key objective of green supply chain management is to relieve some strain on the planet while catering to customers looking for eco-friendly alternatives.
-The way current trends are playing out — like using fewer materials, not using paper and wood or focusing on reusability — you should do your part regardless of however you’re involved in the supply chain.
+The way current trends are playing out — like using fewer materials, not using paper and wood or focusing on reusability — you should do your part.

 Identify How You Currently Use Packaging

 As a brand, you’re already using packaging for your products.
-Before making drastic (and necessary) changes to your supply chain, first figure out how you currently use packaging in terms of materials and volume.
-This data will help you pivot and help you achieve green supply chain management objectives with your sustainable packaging.
+Before making drastic (and necessary) changes to your supply chain, figure out how you currently use packaging in terms of materials and volume.
+This data will help you pivot and help you achieve green packaging supply chain objectives.

 Work With the Right Supply Chain Partners

-Once you understand how your brand is using packaging, that’s when you can start looking for sustainable alternatives.
-Here, you’d need to research supply chain partners and the ones that can help you meet your green supply chain management objectives.
+Once you understand how your brand uses packaging, you can start looking for sustainable alternatives.
+Here, you’d need to research packaging supply chain partners and find the ones that help you meet your sustainability objectives.

-When you have your shortlist, ask about their range of eco-friendly packaging options starting with your products that use the most wasteful packaging.
+When you have your shortlist, ask about their eco-friendly packaging options, starting with your products that use the most wasteful packaging.
 Tackle this first, so you start with a much bigger impact.
-Then, explore the types of the different materials you can adopt to reduce your environmental impact.
-However, it’s crucial that although the materials should be good for the planet, they should also protect your products during delivery.
+Then, explore the types of different materials you can adopt to reduce your environmental impact.
+However, it’s crucial that although the materials should be good for the planet, they should protect your products during delivery.

-Although, there are companies that can take care of the process end-to-end.
-At Weavabel, for example, we’re equipped with the latest technology so we can work with you to create sustainable packaging concepts, turn ideas into technical drawings and transform them into eco-friendly packaging you can use for your premium products.
+Some companies can take care of the process end-to-end.
+At Weavabel, we’re equipped with the latest technology to work with you to create sustainable packaging concepts, turn ideas into technical drawings and transform them into branded eco-friendly packaging you can use for your premium products.

 Keep Making Improvements

-Once you’ve identified your wasteful packaging and have replaced it with sustainable alternatives, it shouldn’t end there.
-Now, you’d need to continue collecting data into your packaging and the worldwide trends so you can continue developing even more sustainable packaging alternatives.
+Once you’ve identified your wasteful packaging and replaced it with sustainable alternatives, it shouldn’t end there.
+Now, you need to continue collecting data about your packaging and the worldwide trends so you can continue developing even more sustainable packaging alternatives.

 - How are consumers feeling towards your packaging?
 Are they buying more and making it known that they appreciate your efforts?
 If the signs are good, it shows your consumers want greater sustainability.

-- Regularly audit your packaging process so you can identify how you can streamline your packaging and distribution even more without it impacting your sustainability efforts.
+- Regularly audit your packaging process to identify how to streamline your packaging and distribution even more without impacting your sustainability efforts.

-You can genuinely reduce waste and develop sustainable packaging that consumers desire by maintaining close relationships throughout the supply chain.
-It might sound like a big jump, but eco-friendly packaging is attainable regardless of how complex your supply chain is.
+You can genuinely reduce waste and develop sustainable packaging consumers desire by maintaining close relationships throughout the supply chain.
+It might sound like a big jump, but eco-friendly packaging is attainable regardless of your supply chain's complexity.